Art-Sells/Arells/Build-Notes.md

 - cdVatop = cVact - cVatop
 - - cVact = cVactDa if cVactDa != 0, else = cpVact / cVactTaa
 - - cpVact = price of pool with best quote used to supplicate CBBTC
-- - cVactDa = massAddress USDC balance
+- - cVactDa = massAddress USDC balance (as small as the smallest decimal it'll show)
-- - cVactTaa = massAddress CBBTC balance
+- - cVactTaa = massAddress CBBTC balance (as small as the smallest decimal it'll show)
 - - HAP = bitcoinPrice;
 - - supplicateCBBTCtoUSD: boolean = false
 - - supplicateUSDtoCBBTC: boolean = true
 - - holdMASS: boolean = false
 - - - updateVatopGroups
 - - - fetchVatopGroups
+8. Add USDC into Vatop Group, monitor change (cVact, cVactDa should increase)
+9. Add CBBTC into Vatop Group, monitor change (cVactTaa should increase)
+10. useEffect: If cVatop != 0 && cVactDa != 0, holdMASS: false, then run executeSupplication from MASS_CBBTC API.
+- cpVatop = no change
+- cVatop = no change
+- cdVatop = cVact - cVatop
+- - cVact = cVactDa if cVactDa != 0, else = cpVact / cVactTaa
+- - cpVact = price of pool with best quote used to supplicate CBBTC
+- - cVactDa = massAddress USDC balance (as small as the smallest decimal it'll show)
+- - cVactTaa = massAddress CBBTC balance (as small as the smallest decimal it'll show)
+- - HAP = bitcoinPrice;
+- - supplicateCBBTCtoUSD: boolean = true
+- - supplicateUSDtoCBBTC: boolean = false
+- - holdMASS: boolean = true
+- - - updateVatopGroups
+- - - fetchVatopGroups
 - Test MASS APIs (then update MASS github (fundMassGas) and add state/readme(explain userWallet and MASSwallet, and initiateMASS and why the MAX is capped|signer.tsx to HPM Mechanics) )
-- set Infrastructure/periphery/contracts/LPPMigrator (look into v2 to see how to migrate liquidity from v1 to v2 of LPP)
+- Change AWS Access Key from PUBLIC to PRIVATE (find all files that have this and change them)

 ### Offline (test network transactions daily and verify amounts in DEX UI)